-In the online primaries it is indisputably true that the people have a direct effect on the selection of party candidates.
-But critics argue that the numbers of those who have participated in the online primaries of the Italian Five Star movement have been too small for the process to have sufficient democratic legitimacy.
-The current leader Beppe Grillo on the other hand argues that these online polls constitute an important improvement with respect to the often untransparent procedures.
-I agree that the internet offers new possibilities of direct democracy and is a new immediate interaction medium between people and candidates.
-In Grillos blog, beppegrillo.it the communication is enhanced and voters can address questions even directly.
-I think it is only a matter of time until the number of voters will increase as people need time to adjust to the new election method.
-After all the blog is already ranked as one of the most followed and influential blogs in the world.
+In the online primaries, it is indisputably true that the people have a direct effect on the selection of party candidates.
+However, critics argue that the numbers of those who have participated in the online primaries of the Italian Five Star movement have been too small for the process to have sufficient democratic legitimacy.
+The current leader Beppe Grillo, on the other hand, argues that these online polls constitute an important improvement with respect to the often unclear procedures.
+The Internet offers new possibilities surrounding direct democracy and is a new interactive medium between voters and candidates.
+In Grillo’s blog, beppegrillo.it, the communication is enhanced, and voters can address questions directly.
+In reality, it is only a matter of time until the number of voters will increase, as people need time to adjust to the new election method.

-These measurements of direct democracy may ensure that the right candidate is chosen as representative.
-Nevertheless it does not reflect the direct representation of values and desired policies of the citizens.
-It can be argued that individual voters by electing for parliament or president are influenced by many factors when casting their ballot.
-All the policy promises or manifestos the candidate stands for, might not be supported automatically by the voter.
-Some aspects the candidate stands for could be irrelevant or even disliked by the voter.
+These measurements of direct democracy may ensure that the right candidate is chosen as the representative.
+Nevertheless, it does not reflect the direct representation of values and desired policies of the citizens.
+It can be argued that the individual voters, when electing parliament members or president, are influenced by many factors when casting their ballot.
+Some voters may not support all the policy promises or manifestos the candidate stands for.
 The casted vote simply states that the majority of the promoted policies were preferred in comparison to the other candidates.

-When an elected government tries to implement a certain policy it has not explicit mandate for it.
-Only by a referendum one will know if a certain policy is supported by the public and gain the full legitimacy to carry out the proposal.
-In my opinion it is unrealistic to question the validation of every policy adopted by the parliament.
+When an elected government tries to implement a certain policy, there is no explicit mandate for it.
+Only through a referendum will one know if a certain policy is supported by the public and will gain the full legitimacy to carry out the proposal.
+In my opinion, it is unrealistic to question the validation of every policy adopted by the parliament.
 The referendum should only be considered for major choices facing the affected society.
-14 of 19 countries for instance held a referendum whether to join the EU between 1973 and 2004.
-Also the secession of Norway from Sweden in 1905, Iceland from Denmark in 1944 and Montenegro from Serbia in 2006 were all put to and approved in referendums.
-When a significant change to political institutional regime or moral ethos of society is made, many voters feel that elites do not have the authorization to make such decision on their behalf, particularly if the proposal did not feature prominently in the preceding election or the implementation is irreversible.

-Referendums might be able to reduce the feeling of disengagement from political process by involving people directly in decision making.
+For instance, the secession of Norway from Sweden in 1905, Iceland from Denmark in 1944 and Montenegro from Serbia in 2006 were all put to and approved in referendums.
+When a significant change to a political institutional regime or moral ethos of society is made, many voters feel that elites do not have the authorization to make such decision on their behalf, particularly if the proposal did not feature prominently in the preceding election or the implementation is irreversible.
+As a result, referendums might be able to reduce the feeling of disengagement from the political process by involving people directly in the decision making.
 It can be a powerful legitimiser of political decisions.
-The outvoted minority has less valid reason for grievance as their view has been considered.
-The public might be more acceptant of a law they voted for themselves.
+The outvoted minority has less valid reasons for grievance, as their view has been considered, and the public might accept more readily a law they voted for themselves.